dataesr/bso-publications/doc/bso.md

 ![Distribution of the open access rate of publications in France per publication year and by OA route (observed in 2021)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_4.png){ width=450 }

-Scientific publications take a variety of forms: articles are the most common, but there are also books (monographs written by a single author or collective works bringing together various contributions), conference proceedings, preprints, i.e. articles proposed for discussion before submission to a scientific journal, etc. The preferred types of publication vary according to disciplines and disciplinary communities.
+Scientific publications take a variety of forms: articles are the most common, but there are also books (monographs written by a single author or collective works bringing together various contributions), conference proceedings, preprints, i.e. articles proposed for discussion before submission to a scientific journal, etc. The preferred types of publication differs according to disciplines and disciplinary communities.
 Each type of publication has its own dissemination logic, which explains why open access rates vary from one to another.
 In particular, we note that the monitor measures a ratio of 65% open access for journal articles, and 30% open access for book chapters.
 Open access initiatives have historically started with journals and articles.
 Books and chapters are less involved in the open access process.

 ![Open access rate by type of publications in France (publications from 2020)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_5.png){ width=450 }